pelinski/fftTerrain/README.md

 ### GPU

 Under Raspberry Pi Configuration > Performance > set "GPU memory" higher.
 Reboot.
 If the raspberryPi doesn't boot, reboot manually and access Recovery Mode, change the config.txt file and reduce the GPU number there.

-## Status

-Working on Laptop (MacOS Sierra mid 2011) with high resolution.
-Working on on pi but much slower and only after using the experimental GL driver and after having improved the GPU.
-Looks like pi doesn't like processing3D (P3D).
-Further work: make the fft go slower (instead of performing it after n samples, perform it after 2\*n samples).
-At the moment it goes faster as the driver graphics can render.

 ## Usage